Updated: Sep 17

 Nearly forty years later I was given the exact same test again by the Golden Valley neuropsychologist helping to diagnose my MS at the Minneapolis Clinic of Neurology.
 This question was still there.
 Now though, after decades of teaching philosophy, I knew all the names of the logical fallacies and carefully listed them for about 25% of the questions: leading/loaded question, false dichotomy, begging the question, equivocation.
 Really?
 This stuff is still determining psychosis for you guys?
 No wonder my sanity's been in question all these years.

 When I got to Massachusetts back in the fall of 1972, I got busy.
 This was one manic first semester of college.
 I got all As, from linguistics to literature.
 I took the train into the city to study violin with a student of Roman Totenberg's at Boston University.
 I had a boyfriend from South America.
 I listened to Roberta Flack's The First Time Ever I Saw Your Face in the library.
 All my friends were seniors.
-Many were newly converted Jesus Freaks whose wealthy parents were just happy to send them somewhere to a college...I think the seniors liked me because I could quote all the Bible verses they were trying to learn, plus they could get me drunk and high at their parties on their off moments.
+Many were newly converted Jesus Freaks whose wealthy parents were just happy to send them somewhere to a college...I think they liked me because I could quote all the Bible verses they were trying to learn, plus they could get me drunk and high at their parties on their off moments.
 Oh, and I got a lead in the playTrojan Women.

 The Curse of Cassandra is that you tell the future...but no one believes you...